adamdecaf/specs2-nested-examples-bug/README.md

 There seems to be a bug with nesting specs2 examples in versions `2.4.2` and `3.4` on scala versions `2.10.5` and `2.11.6`.

 I would expect that the first example would fail, because there are nested examples in it that are wrong.
 The tests being ran are the same for each version pair.
+Please refer to the [specs2 issue](https://github.com/etorreborre/specs2/issues/360) for more details.

 ## Specs2 2.4.2